MahdiMajidzadeh/bootstrap-v4-rtl/docs/components/popovers.md

 - Triggering popovers on hidden elements will not work.
 - Popovers for `.disabled` or `disabled` elements must be triggered on a wrapper element.
 - When triggered from hyperlinks that span multiple lines, popovers will be centered.
 Use `white-space: nowrap;` on your `<a>`s to avoid this behavior.
-- Popovers must be hidden before their corresponding elements have been removed from the DOM.

 Got all that?
 Great, let's see how they work with some examples.